ethyca/fides/docs/fidesops/docs/tutorial/execute_privacy_request.md

 # Execute a Privacy Request

 ## See a Privacy Request in Action

 To summarize so far, we have:

   1. Created a client for authentication
-  2. Created a connection from fidesops to our Flask App's Postgres Database
+  2. Created a connection from fides.api to our Flask App's Postgres Database
   3. Uploaded an annotated Dataset to fidesops so it knows how to traverse through the Flask App's tables
   4. Defined where to upload our user data after we've retrieved it from the Flask App
   5. Defined Policies describing what data we're looking for and what to do with that data.